-Giving a light reading without using ND filters, it computes the resulting exposure time when one or more ND and GND filters are used.
-It also allows you to:
+Take a light reading without using ND filters.
+The app computes the resulting exposure time when you use one or more ND and GND filters.

-Set a proper exposure for Moon shots.
+- Set a proper exposure for Moon shots;

-Calculate the maximum exposure time to capture a still star.
+- Calculate the maximum exposure time to capture a still star;

-This is useful in case the light changes and you have your camera lens fitted with ND/GND filters that will make it difficult to get a good light reading in camera.
+This is useful in case the light changes.
+If you have your camera lens fitted with ND/GND filters, it will make it difficult to get a good light reading in camera.

 The app includes an exposure timer so you can time your long exposures.
 You can also use a slider to adjust exposure when you have filters attached.

-Not all movements are bad in photography, so grab your camera and start experimenting with motion blur.
+Not all movement is bad in photography.
+Grab your camera and start experimenting with motion blur.